Finding normal binary floating-point factors efficiently: Analyzing the error

-\subsection{The mod operator}
+\subsubsection{The mod operator}

-We shall make use of a generalized notion of the remainder of a division.
-Given numerator $n$, denominator $d$, and quotient $q$, a remainder $r$ satisfies $n = qd + r$ and $\abs{r} < \abs{d}$.
-These quantities are traditionally integers, but we generalise the operation to apply to real numbers.
-Fixing $n$ and $d$, we shall determine the remainder $r$ by choosing the quotient $q = \floor{n/d}$.
-Thus, we define the binary operator $\bmod$ as follows: \begin{definition}[Remainder of floored division] For any numerator $x \in \reals$ and denominator $y \in \reals^*$, we define $(x \bmod y) = x - y\floor{x/y}$. \end{definition}

-As the notation suggests, there is a close connection with modular arithmetic, which the next two lemmas will illustrate.
+We shall use a generalized notion of the remainder of a division.
+Given a numerator $n$, denominator $d$, and quotient $q$, a remainder $r$ satisfies $n = qd + r$ and $\abs{r} < \abs{d}$.
+These quantities are traditionally integers, but we extend the operation to the real numbers.
+Given $n$ and $d$, we shall determine the remainder $r$ by choosing the quotient $q = \floor{n/d}$.
+Thus, we define the binary operator $\bmod$ as follows: \begin{definition}[Remainder of floored division] For any numerator $x \in \reals$ and denominator $y \in \reals^*$, we define $(x \bmod y) = x - y\floor{x/y}$. \end{definition} \begin{remark} To avoid excessive parenthesization, the mod operator defined here is nonassociative and has the lowest precedence.
+That is, within the parentheses, everything before mod is the first argument, and everything after mod is the second argument. \end{remark} Since this is an extension of the usual notion of the remainder to \emph{real} numerators and denominators, not all the same properties will hold exactly.
+However, there is still a close connection with modular arithmetic, which the next two lemmas will illustrate.
 Firstly, the remainder is periodic in the numerator, with a period equal to the denominator.
 That is, we can add or subtract integer multiples of the denominator to the numerator without affecting the result:

 \begin{lemma} For any $x \in \reals$, $y \in \reals^*$, and $n \in \integers$, $(x + ny \bmod y) = (x \bmod y)$. \end{lemma} \begin{proof} Follows directly by a straightforward computation. \end{proof} Secondly, if we restrict ourselves wholly to the integers and fix the denominator, equality of remainders is equivalent to congruence: \begin{lemma} For all $a, b \in \integers$, $n \in \integers^*$, we have $(a \bmod n) = (b \bmod n)$ if and only if $a \equiv b \pmod{\abs{n}}$. \end{lemma} \begin{proof} If $(a \bmod n) = (b \bmod n)$, then $a - n \floor{a/n} = b - n \floor{b/n}$, and hence $a \equiv b \pmod{\abs{n}}$.
 Suppose instead that $a \equiv b \pmod{\abs{n}}$.
 Then there exist $p, q, r \in \integers$ such that $a = pn + r$ and $b = qn + r$.
 As $(pn + r \bmod n) = (qn + r \bmod n) = (r \bmod n)$, the result follows. \end{proof} As might be expected from being so closely related to congruence, the $\bmod$ operator has many useful properties, though we shall only need a few.
 The following properties hold for all $x \in \reals$ and $a, y \in \reals^*$: